-Balance sheet amounts are book or carrying value but for valuation all components must be at market or fair value.
+Balance sheet amounts are book or carrying value but for valuation, all components must be at the market or fair value.
 We assume that cash is excess cash and part of the capital structure.

 The relationship between enterprise and equity value can be summarized as follows: